Kurt M. Campbell

 Chairman and Chief Executive Officer, The Asia Group

-Dr. Campbell previously served as deputy assistant secretary of defense for Asia and the Pacific, director on the National Security Council Staff, deputy special counselor to the president for North American Free Trade Agreement in the White House, and White House fellow at the Department of the Treasury.
+Dr. Campbell previously served as Deputy Assistant Secretary of Defense for Asia and the Pacific, Director on the National Security Council Staff, Deputy Special Counselor to the president for the North American Free Trade Agreement in the White House, and White House fellow at the Department of the Treasury.
 He was an officer in the U.S. Navy Reserves, serving on surface ships, the Joint Chiefs of Staff, and in the Chief of Naval Operations Strategic Advisory Unit.
-For his service, he received Georgetown University’s Asia Service Award, the State Department Honor Award, the Republic of Korea medal for service, and the Department of Defense Medals for Distinguished Public Service and for Outstanding Public Service.
+For his government service, he received Georgetown University’s Asia Service Award, the State Department Honor Award, the Republic of Korea medal for service, and the Department of Defense Medals for Distinguished Public Service and for Outstanding Public Service.

-He is the author or editor of ten books including Difficult Transitions: Why Presidents Fail in Foreign Policy at the Outset of Power, and Hard Power: The New Politics of National Security.
-He is currently writing a book about his experiences in Asia, entitled The Pivot; America’s Rediscovery of the Asia-Pacific Century.
-Dr. Campbell was a contributing writer to The New York Times and now writes a regular column for the Financial Times.
+He is the author or editor of ten books including the recently published The Pivot: The Future of American Statecraft in Asia.
+He’s also the co-author of Difficult Transitions: Why Presidents Fail in Foreign Policy at the Outset of Power, and Hard Power: The New Politics of National Security.
+Dr. Campbell was a contributing writer to The New York Times and has written a regular column for the Financial Times.
 Dr. Campbell is a member of the Aspen Strategy Group, the Council on Foreign Relations, the International Institute for Strategic Studies, and the Trilateral Commission.

 Recent Publications & News